 Clint Eastwood had his share of flings, but his most notorious was likely on the set of The Outlaw Josey Wales.
 Though he was married to Maggie Johnson at the time, Eastwood began a not-so-secret affair with costar Sondra Locke that eventually led to the two cohabitating.
 The relationship, like his past extramarital dalliances, ended in failure and resentment, but it did lead to his divorce from Johnson.

 Locke later described their tempestuous relationship in her memoir, The Good, the Bad, and the Very Ugly.

-#41 on The Best '70s Moviessee more on The Outlaw Josey Wales
+#56 on The Greatest Movies for Guyssee more on The Outlaw Josey Wales